footworkjs/footwork/README.md

 ### What is Footwork?

-Footwork is a frontend javascript framework based on [KnockoutJS](http://knockoutjs.com/) that aims to be fully featured, extendable, and easy to use.
+Footwork is a frontend javascript framework based on [KnockoutJS](http://knockoutjs.com/) that aims to be fully featured, expressive, and easy to use while remaining as idiomatic and compatible with Knockout and its existing code base as possible.

 For more details, [see the main website](http://footworkjs.com/ "http://footworkjs.com").